 In my experience, there are far fewer tourists in Spain between September and November, and February and April (except for Holy Week when domestic tourists are traveling for holiday).

 Moreover, if you are backpacking Spain on a budget, I highly recommend visiting Spain when accommodation is significantly cheaper i.e. not summer, Christmas, or Holy Week.
-(For more information on the best and affordable hostels in Madrid, Barcelona, and Seville, and Valencia, see the links.)
+(For more information on the best hostels in Madrid, Barcelona, and Seville, and Valencia, see the links.)

 If you like colder weather and very affordable skiing, visit Spain in the winter and head to the Pyrenees or the Sierra Nevada!